emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 A type hash is a 32-bit value defined as the fnv1a32 hash of a tables or a structs fully qualified name.
 If the fnv1a32 hash returns 0 it should instead hash the empty string.
-0 is used to indicate that a buffer should not store an identifier.
+0 is used to indicate that a buffer should not store an Id.

 Every table and struct has a name and optionally also a namespace of one or more levels.
 The fully qualified name is optional namespace followed by the type name using '.' as a separator.
 For example "MyGame.Sample.Monster", or "Eclectic.FooBar".

-The type hash can be used as the buffer identifier instead of the schema provided `file_identifier`.
+The type hash can be used as the buffer Id instead of the schema provided `file_Id`.
 The type hash makes it possible to distinguish between different root types from the same schema, and even across schema as long as the namespace is unique.

-Type hashes introduce no changes to the binary format but the application interface must choose to support user defined identifiers or explicitly support type hashes.
+Type hashes introduce no changes to the binary format but the application interface must choose to support user defined Ids or explicitly support type hashes.
 Alternatively an application can peak directly into the buffer at offset 4 (when `uoffset_t` is 4 bytes long).

-FlatCC generates the following identifier for the "MyGame.Sample.Monster"
+FlatCC generates the following Id for the "MyGame.Sample.Monster"
 table:

     #define MyGame_Sample_Monster_type_hash ((flatbuffers_thash_t)0xd5be61b)
-    #define MyGame_Sample_Monster_type_identifier "\x1b\xe6\x5b\x0d"
+    #define MyGame_Sample_Monster_type_Id "\x1b\xe6\x5b\x0d"

 But we can also [compute
 one online](https://www.tools4noobs.com/online_tools/hash/) for our example buffer: